 The South Carolina Department of Probation, Parole, and Pardon Services provides community supervision of criminal offenders placed under their jurisdiction by the courts and the Parole Board.

 South Carolina Legal Services (SCLS) provides free legal assistance in a wide variety of civil (non-criminal) legal matters to eligible low income residents of South Carolina.
-SCLS is a non-profit corporation funded by grants from the federally funded Legal Services Corporation, the South Carolina Bar Foundation, the South Carolina Bar, local United Ways, state court filing fees, and other federal, state, and local funding.
+SCLS is a non-profit corporation funded by grants from the federally funded Legal Services Corporation, the South Carolina Bar Foundation, local United Ways, state court filing fees, and other federal, state, and local funding.

 The South Carolina School for the Deaf and Blind is a specialized instructional and resource center providing services statewide for individuals who are deaf, blind or sensory multidisabled, their families, and the professionals who work with them

 The Social Security Administration administers the Social Security and Supplemental Security Income programs as required by law while serving the public with fairness, courtesy, integrity, and understanding.
 The Greenville Office is located on Pelham Road between East North Street and Haywood Road.